-I’ve generally had an awkward relationship with higher education throughout my life, preferring the ‘getting your hands dirty’ or, as they’d say in academia, the kinaesthetic approach to learning.
-As a conscientious pupil, I took Maths and English a year early to squeeze in an extra ‘O’ level in Statistics, Applied Maths and English literature.
+I’ve generally had an awkward relationship with higher education throughout my life, preferring the ‘getting your hands dirty’ or, as they’d say in academia, a kinaesthetic approach to learning.
+As a conscientious secondary school pupil, I took Maths and English a year early to squeeze in an extra ‘O’ level in Statistics, Applied Maths and English literature.
 I even took the A/O level General Studies by going to classes during my lunch.
 OMG, what was I thinking?!?!

-I’d always been into music, listening to Luxembourg under the covers, going to gigs underage.
+I’d always been into music, listening to Luxembourg under the covers and attending gigs underage.
 During the summer holidays of ’86, my interest was piqued by Mann Parrish in ’82 (cassette album FFS) and then Blue Monday in ’83, but these new beats from the US were just the bomb.
 I became immersed in all these new sounds coming from the east coast of America on Tommy Boy or Sugarhill, ordering imported vinyl from artists like Afrika Bambaataa, Grandmaster Flash and the Jonzun Crew.
 We created cassette ‘pause button’ mixes on cassette and set about becoming a wannabe ‘Beat Boy’ with my fellow ‘beat boys’.
-We pumped our new sounds on a Hitachi TRK ‘Ghettoblaster’ while dreaming of being Radio Raheem from Spike Lee’s seminal film of the era titled Do the Right Thing.
+We pumped our new sounds on a Hitachi TRK ‘Ghettoblaster’ while dreaming of being Radio Raheem from Spike Lee’s seminal film titled Do the Right Thing.
 We fantasised about being members of the Rock Steady Crew from the Bronx in NYC, wandering around our small (and safe) housing estate with a roll of lino, attempting to moonwalk like Jeffery Daniel while wearing a glorious nylon and leather mash-up of Tacchini, Farah and Adidas Sambas.
 I chose the path of discovery, and my academic career was left a speck in the rearview mirror!

 To cut a long story short, I scraped a couple of A levels after resits, which resulted in getting a place on an HND in Business Studies at Sheffield Polytechnic.
 Looking back, it’s almost as if my forays into higher education have been used as a stepping stone as I have zig-zagged along my journey, meeting people and creating positive situations.
 The coherent thread running through my life has always been music, whether singing and playing guitar in a band at Poly, working behind (or on it) at the Hacienda or trying my hand as a DJ agent for Miles Elliot and even becoming a bona fide club promoter.
 The Hard Times and Robodisco parties allowed me to work with talented DJs such as DJ Harvey, Terry Farley, Derrick Carter, Josh Wink, Andrew Weatherall, Roger Sanchez, Frankie Knuckles, and the Masters at Work.

 Writing this made me realise that turning to academia when the shit hits the fan appears to be my solution, and so it was again.
-Martin Moscrop, a member of the seminal Factory Records band A Certain Ratio, was also the head of music at City College Manchester.
+Martin Moscrop, from seminal Factory Records, band A Certain Ratio, was also the head of music at City College Manchester.
 And even luckier, a fan of Paper Recordings.
 He invited me in to talk to his students; I loved it.
 That led me to take a teacher training qualification, more hours for Martin and then, over time, several colleges, teaching kids how to generate income streams from music and performance (I’m still trying to be fair!).
 It was around 2009 when I did some lectures that turned into a module lead role at Manchester media school ‘Futureworks‘.
-Working in the School of Sound & Music Production, I was lecturing across the entire three years of the Music Production degree; on the Career Focus modules.
-The only issue that became a bit of a monkey on my back was that I only possessed an HND qualification and not a degree; the level I was currently teaching.
+Working in the School of Sound & Music Production, I lectured across the entire three years of the Music Production degree; on the Career Focus modules.
+The only issue that became a bit of a monkey on my back was that I only possessed an HND qualification and not a degree, the level I was currently teaching.

 So, for now, my relationship with academia can take a back seat.

-PS: you can have a read of the research thesis by clicking the image below.
+PS: you can read my thesis by clicking the image below.